mhrons/mhrons.github.io/docs/pv_smooth.md

 - smooth_int (prediction error)
 - SE (prediction error)

 First of all, the same smoothing effect has to be fixed to various LPF used: Low-pass filters of orders 1 to 4 are tuned to provide equal ramping, provided that each filter is excited by the measured, optimally shifted signal GI(t+Δt).
 With such a tuning, increasing of the LPF order increases its cut-off frequency but only slightly increases the advance Δt.
 The next goal is to identify the LPF order accumulating a minimum of energy, given the smoothing method and ramping limit.
-It was found out that the optimal LPF order for MPLPF is also valid for the IPLPF smoothing method.
-(This is irrelevant for the remaining 2 methods since they accumulate much more energy than IPLPF and MPLPF.)
-After determining the optimal LPF order, the performance of smoothing methods PLPF, MPLPF was analyzed by a variable prediction error.
+It was found out that the optimal LPF order for SPLPF is also valid for the IPLPF smoothing method.
+(This is irrelevant for the remaining 2 methods since they accumulate much more energy than IPLPF and SPLPF.)
+After determining the optimal LPF order, the performance of smoothing methods PLPF, SPLPF was analyzed by a variable prediction error.
 The numerical results are interpreted by tables, plots, and these are literally expressed.

 ### Simulation of predicted PV power